corani/corani.github.io/_posts/2014-09-29-isis-operation-gladio.md

 ---
 layout: post
-title: "ISIS: Funded through operation Gladio?"
+title: "ISIS: Funded by operation Gladio?"
 modified: 2014-09-29 10:43:53 +0800
 tags: [politics,history,gladio,isis,pkk,kurds,grey wolves,azerbaijan,armenia]
 description: "This got me thinking about the checkered history with Germany (which has a large Turkish/Kurdish population) and the Kurdish Workers Party (better known as PKK) vs the Grey Wolves."